PFTL/pftl_pelican/content/blog/08_intro_to_classes.rst.md

 ---
-author:
-- Aquiles Carattino
+author: Aquiles Carattino
+slug: a-primer-on-classes-in-python
 date: '2018-05-22'
 description: A practical approach to working with classes in python
-header: '{attach}daniel-cheung-129841-unsplash.jpg'
+image: '/images/daniel-cheung-129841-unsplash_linkedin.width-800.jpg'
 subtitle: A practical approach to working with classes in python
-tags: 'Classes, beginner, tutorial'
+tags:
+  - Classes
+  - Object oriented
+  - beginner
-title: A Primer on Classes in Python
+title: "A Primer on Classes in Python"
 ---

 Python is an object-oriented programming (OOP) language.
 Object-oriented